Flight cancellations do happen.

 This applies to most flights to and from Europe.

 First things first.

-In most situations everyone should be able to get some sort of compensation when his or her flight gets cancelled because of the airline’s fault.
+In most situations everyone should be able to get some sort of compensation for flight cancellation, when his or her flight gets cancelled because of the airline’s fault.

 Here we will talk about EU flight cancellation compensation.